dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 [!code-csharp[SplitData](~/samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#SplitData "Split the Data")]

-The previous code uses the [TrainTestSplit()](xref:Microsoft.ML.DataOperationsCatalog.TrainTestSplit%2A) method to split the loaded dataset into train and test datasets and return them inside of the [TrainTestData](xref:Microsoft.ML.DataOperationsCatalog.TrainTestData) class.
+The previous code uses the [TrainTestSplit()](xref:Microsoft.ML.DataOperationsCatalog.TrainTestSplit%2A) method to split the loaded dataset into train and test datasets and return them in the [TrainTestData](xref:Microsoft.ML.DataOperationsCatalog.TrainTestData) class.
 Specify the test set percentage of data with the `testFraction`parameter.
 The default is 10% but you use 20% in this case to evaluate more data.

 Return the `splitDataView` at the end of the `LoadData` method: